• Gift Catalog

 ethical volunteer vacations

 Ethical volunteer vacations combine purposeful service with cultural travel – to the ultimate benefit of local children and families.
-Global Volunteers structures its programs to respect and assist the people who invite our volunteers into their communities.
-Our philosophy of service includes going where we’ve been invited, serving under local leadership, on priority projects of the community, side-by-side with local people.
+Global Volunteers meets 10 of 17 United Nations Sustainable Development Goals (SDGs) in structuring programs respecting and assisting local people who invite our volunteers into their communities.
+Our philosophy of service requires serving where we’ve been invited, working under local leadership, on priority projects defined by the community, side-by-side with local children and adults.
 Read more below.

-The term “volunteer vacations” was coined by travel guide author Bill McMillan in 1993, in “Volunteer Vacations: Short-Term Adventures That Will Benefit You and Others, “ listing Global Volunteers and some 100 other non-profit organizations.
-In the decade following, more than 2, 000 NGOs as well as for-profit companies branded themselves “volunteer vacations.”
+The term “volunteer vacations” was coined by travel guide author Bill McMillan in 1993, in “Volunteer Vacations: Short-Term Adventures That Will Benefit You and Others, “ listing Global Volunteers and some 100 other non-profit organizations in a seminal field.
+In the decade following, more than 2,000 NGOs as well as for-profit companies branded themselves “volunteer vacations.”
 That term has now become the ultimate keyword for those looking online to find volunteer service organizations (VSOs).
 Not all programs offer genuine human and economic development assistance to the people they claim to serve, however.
 Most well-intentioned volunteers may not realize that hastily contrived or misdirected projects riding the “voluntourism” trend can in fact, leave grossly unfavorable impressions in host countries – and risk the wholesale reputation (and tax-deductibility) of American volunteer efforts abroad.

 Many volunteers on international service programs rightfully don’t regard their service as “vacations.”
 Mutually beneficial international volunteer opportunities are full-time programs, and prepare volunteers to serve ethically and sensitively in the host country.
 Global Volunteers programs, for instance, are grounded in long-term, sustainable community development, and contribute volunteer labor in a manner to maximize outcome.
 Ethical volunteer vacations put the community’s vision above all other agendas.
 Anything less potentially reinforces “Ugly American” stereotypes by simply dressing “do-gooder” programs in humanitarian clothes.